varnish/Varnish-Cache/doc/sphinx/installation/bugs.rst

 What we need here is all the information can you squeeze out of your operating system **before** you kill the Varnish process.

-One of the most valuable bits of information, is if all Varnish' threads are waiting for something or if one of them is spinning furiously on some futile condition.
+One of the most valuable bits of information is whether all the Varnish threads are waiting for something, or if one of them is spinning furiously on some futile condition.

 Commands like ``top -H`` or ``ps -Haxlw`` or ``ps -efH`` should be